S4C Chwaraeon: Rugby league

 S4C began its second foray into rugby league in June 2007, when they broadcast four Celtic Crusaders matches live starting with the home match against Barrow Raiders on Saturday 9 June 2007.
 The Crusaders are Wales' only professional rugby league club.
 The only other time that S4C have screened the 13-man code was when they showed all three of Wales' 1995 Rugby League World Cup matches where the Dragons progressed to the semi-final stage.
 These matches will be part of the first individual club deal with a television company in rugby league.

 However, since the Crusaders selection for the Super League competition, this coverage has now ceased.

 Association football

-S4C broadcasts highlights of the Welsh Premier League every Saturday night usually after the rugby coverage.
-The channel also shows live matches from the Welsh Premier League, Welsh Cup, and highlights of Welsh internationals, as Sky Sports have the rights to live coverage.
+S4C broadcasts highlights of the Cymru Premier every Saturday night usually after the rugby coverage.
+The channel also shows live matches from the Cymru Premier, Welsh Cup, and highlights of Welsh internationals, as Sky Sports have the rights to live coverage.
 There is also coverage of selected European ties involving Welsh clubs.
 Coverage is shown under the Sgorio Cymru brand.

 The channel also shows Sgorio, which broadcasts highlights of games from Serie A, Bundesliga and Primera Liga.
 The programme is broadcast on Tuesday nights, usually at 10.00pm.

-For the 2010/11 season, S4C will broadcast live Saturday afternoon clashes from the Welsh Premier League, as well as a results service covering football from the English League Pyramid and the rest of the Welsh club matches.
+For the 2010/11 season, S4C will broadcast live Saturday afternoon clashes from the Cymru Premier, as well as a results service covering football from the English League Pyramid and the rest of the Welsh club matches.